muhammedkhairy/Store-Front-Backend/README.md

 ### Compiling code and run tests

-- `yarn startDev` will tiger the command `rimraf dist && npx tsc && jasmine` which will delete dist folder then compile the TypeScript code into newly created test folder then run unit tests on the files.
+- `yarn startTests` will tiger the command `rimraf dist && npx tsc && jasmine` which will delete dist folder then compile the TypeScript code into newly created test folder then run unit tests on the files.
+- This script is modified by a way to run database tests on a test database to not touch the original database.`"startTests": "rimraf dist && set NODE_ENV=test && db-migrate up test && npx tsc && jasmine && db-migrate reset"`

+  1. `"rimraf dist"`: This command deletes the "dist" directory, where the compiled TypeScript files are stored.

+  2. `"set NODE_ENV=test"`: This command sets the NODE_ENV environment variable to "test".
+This is a common practice for setting up different environments for development, testing, and production.

+  3. `"db-migrate up test"`: This command runs the database migration scripts in the "test" environment.
+This is likely to create an isolated database environment for testing purposes.

+  4. `"npx tsc"`: This command compiles the TypeScript files into JavaScript files.

+  5. `"jasmine"`: This command runs the Jasmine test suite.

+  6. `"db-migrate reset"`: This command resets the database migration scripts to their original state.
+This is likely to clean up any changes made to the database during the testing process.

+## EndPoints and tables schemas

+I have set up another page called [REQUIREMENTS](./REQUIREMENTS.md) where I explained in details how to reach to the endpoints of the project and the schemas of used tables.

 ## Credits